Karthikeyan-Ravichandran22/zerodha-trading-bot/README.md

 ## 📝 Changelog

+### v1.2 (December 27, 2025) - Persistent Trade History
+- ✅ NEW: SQLite database for persistent trade history
+- ✅ All trades saved with Entry, SL, Target, Trail SL, Exit details
+- ✅ Date-wise trade viewing - click on any date to see that day's trades
+- ✅ MIS/CNC conversion tracking in database
+- ✅ New API: `/api/trading-dates` - Get list of trading dates
+- ✅ New API: `/api/positions/<date>` - Get trades for specific date
+- ✅ Trade data persists even after market close or server restart

 ### v1.1 (December 26, 2025) - Smart CNC Conversion
 - ✅ NEW: Smart CNC Conversion - Auto-converts profitable MIS to CNC at 2:30 PM and 3:00 PM
 - ✅ Conversion criteria: Potential profit > ₹100, currently in profit, > 0.5% to target